tomxp411/opcode-table-maker/CSV/Details65C816.md

 Subtract a value from .A.
 The result is left in .A.

-When perming subtraction, the Carry bit indicates a Borrow and operates in reverse.
-When **c** is 0, SBC subtracts one from the final result, to account for the borrow.
+When performing subtraction, the Carry bit indicates a Borrow and operates in reverse from addition: when **c** is 0, SBC subtracts one from the final result, to account for the borrow.

 After the operation, **c** will be set to 0 if a borrow took place and 1 if it did not.